 SECTION 4.
 Content of Annual Reports.
-The City's Annual Report shall contain CUSIP numbers of the Bonds and contain or include by reference the following information, as required by the S.E.C.:
+The City's Annual Report shall contain or incorporate by reference the following information:

 (a) the audited general purpose financial statements of the City prepared in accordance with generally accepted accounting principles applicable to governmental entities;